llm-bible/llm-bible.github.io/_publications/shin2021few.markdown

 ---
 layout: publication
-title: Few45;shot Semantic Parsing With Language Models Trained On Code
+title: Few-shot Semantic Parsing With Language Models Trained On Code
 authors: Shin Richard, Van Durme Benjamin
 conference: "Arxiv"
 year: 2021
 bibkey: shin2021few
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2112.08696"}
-tags: ['GPT', 'Model Architecture', 'Pretraining Methods', 'Prompting', 'Reinforcement Learning', 'Training Techniques']
+tags: ['Few Shot', 'GPT', 'Model Architecture', 'Pretraining Methods', 'Prompting', 'Reinforcement Learning', 'Training Techniques']
 ---
-Large language models can perform semantic parsing with little training data when prompted with in45;context examples.
-It has been shown that this can be improved by formulating the problem as paraphrasing into canonical utterances which casts the underlying meaning representation into a controlled natural language45;like representation.
-Intuitively such models can more easily output canonical utterances as they are closer to the natural language used for pre45;training.
-Recently models also pre45;trained on code like OpenAI Codex have risen in prominence.
+Large language models can perform semantic parsing with little training data when prompted with in-context examples.
+It has been shown that this can be improved by formulating the problem as paraphrasing into canonical utterances which casts the underlying meaning representation into a controlled natural language-like representation.
+Intuitively such models can more easily output canonical utterances as they are closer to the natural language used for pre-training.
+Recently models also pre-trained on code like OpenAI Codex have risen in prominence.
 For semantic parsing tasks where we map natural language into code such models may prove more adept at it.
-In this paper we test this hypothesis and find that Codex performs better on such tasks than equivalent GPT45;3 models.
-We evaluate on Overnight and SMCalFlow and find that unlike GPT45;3 Codex performs similarly when targeting meaning representations directly perhaps because meaning representations are structured similar to code in these datasets.
+In this paper we test this hypothesis and find that Codex performs better on such tasks than equivalent GPT-3 models.
+We evaluate on Overnight and SMCalFlow and find that unlike GPT-3 Codex performs similarly when targeting meaning representations directly perhaps because meaning representations are structured similar to code in these datasets.